eddelbuettel/nanotime/README.md

 ### Documentation

-Package documentation, help pages, a vignette, and more are available [here](https://eddelbuettel.github.io/nanotime/).
+Package documentation, help pages, a vignette, and more is available [here](https://eddelbuettel.github.io/nanotime/).